The magnetar model's energy crisis for a prolific repeating fast radio burst source: Energy Budget Constraint

 where $n$ denotes the number of bins, $p$ is the number of the free parameters of each model, $N_{\rm obs,i}$ is the observed value for the $i$th bin, $N_{\rm mod,i}$ is the fitted value for the $i$th bin, $\sigma^2_{\rm i}$ is the error for the $i$th bin, estimated and transferred from the Poisson counting error of the statistical counts of each day, and $\log \mathcal{L}$ is the maximized value of the likelihood function for the model.
 The best-fitting parameters and statistical test results for the two models are listed in Supplementary Table~\ref{tab:fitting}.
 The adjusted $R^2$, reduced $\chi^2$, and AIC values indicate that the LN model does not adequately describe the data, while the Bi-LN model provides a more plausible representation of the energy distribution for this source.
 The flat tail of the cumulative energy function, analyzed together with data from the Kunming 40-Meter Radio Telescope (KM40M) in the S-band, is discussed in a separate paper \cite{huang2025}.

-\subsubsection{Energy Budget Constraint}
+\section{Energy Budget Constraint}

-The isotropic equivalent energy of individual bursts we derived earlier is based on isotropic emission assumption.
+The isotropic equivalent energy of individual bursts we derived is based on isotropic emission assumption.
 Coherent radiation from the individual FRB burst generally has a small solid angle $\delta \Omega$.
-Considering some bursts may exist in directions that are not observable, we introduce the emission beam to be $\Delta \Omega$, and the global beaming factor $F_b = \frac{\Delta\Omega}{4\pi} $ \cite{zhangb2023}.
+Considering that some bursts may occur in directions that are not observable, we introduce the emission beam as $\Delta \Omega$, and define the global beaming factor as $F_{\rm b} = \frac{\Delta\Omega}{4\pi}$.
+This accounts for the possibility that the bursts are confined within a global fan beam, resulting in a net energy that is lower than the isotropic equivalent estimate\cite{zhangb2023}.
 Assuming the burst remains active at the average burst rate during the spanning time of our observation campaign, the total source energy should be written as

-where $E_{\rm b}$ denotes the total radio energy of the bursts we observed, $\eta_{\rm r}$ is the radio radiation efficiency, and $\zeta$ is the duty cycle of observations during the observation campaign.
-Supplementary Table~\ref{tab:energycal} shows the total source energy estimations of this source and other five repeaters using FAST observations reported in Ref.\cite{li2021, niu2022, xu2022, zhang2022, zhang2023}.
-Assuming $\eta_{\rm r} = 10^{-4}\eta_{\rm r,-4}$ and $F_{\rm b} = 0.1F_{\rm b,-1}$, the total source energy of FRB 20240114A during the 214-day period is